Weekly Roundup: Norwegians Nail Big Tech and Loblaw Gets Busted on Privacy

 🏦 BANKS

-Remember when everybody got excited by the federal budget last fall promising to finally introduce OPEN BANKING this year?
+Remember when everybody got excited by the last fall’s federal budget, which promised to finally introduce OPEN BANKING this year?
 Yeah, well, not so fast, according to Ron Morrow, the Bank of Canada’s executive director of payments, supervision and oversight.
-At the Open Banking Expo in Toronto this week, Morrow said it’s going to be extremely difficult to pull off this year thanks to the to-do list before him.
+At the Open Banking Expo in Toronto this week, Morrow said it’s going to be extremely difficult to do this year because of how much works needs to be done.
 The central bank is still in its information-gathering stage, which could take months.

 💾 BIG TECH